 The website Success Consciousness defines this law as “the attractive, magnetic power of the Universe that draws similar energies together.
 It manifests through the power of creation, everywhere and in many ways. … This law attracts thoughts, ideas, people, situations and circumstances.
 The law of attraction manifests through your thoughts, by drawing to you thoughts and ideas of a similar kind, people who think like you, and also corresponding situations and circumstances. …“

 “How real is this law of attraction?”
 One might ask.
-Here is where I take away and conceptualized definitions and go to the direct experiences.
+Here is where I take away definitions and go to the direct experiences.
 I have had enough experiences with the law of attraction to know that it is very real.
 I have manifested many physical things, experiences and even jobs with this law.
-There were times where I thought that it doesn’t work.
+There were times where I thought that it didn’t work.
 Sometime later I would see why I wasn’t manifesting an intention according to my timing.
 Eventually, what I had intended would manifest even in greater forms than I had imagined.
 Now I pay attention daily.
 If you pay attention, you too can come to notice how this law is embedded in everything we experience.

 The Stories of Our Lives